 Gaucho is a step down from most of Steely Dan’s work in the 1970s, but there’s still a lot of beautiful music here.

 After more than a decade in creative partnership, Fagen and Becker split after the difficult sessions for Gaucho.
 Becker moved to Hawaii and took up avocado farming, in an attempt to clean up his drug habit, while Fagen recorded his solo debut.
 In many ways, The Nightfly is a continuation of the smooth jazzy sound of Aja and Gaucho, and it utilises familiar musicians like Jeff Porcaro, Larry Carlton, and Michael Omartian.
-But while it’s stylistically very similar to Steely Dan, its lyrical outlook is very different – it’s evident that Becker supplied a lot of Steely Dan’s acerbicism, and instead The Nightfly is wistful and nostalgic.
-It’s based on Fagen’s suburban New Jersey childhood, in properous and confident 1950s America, listening to late night jazz radio.
+But while it’s stylistically very similar to Steely Dan, its lyrical outlook is very different – it’s evident that Becker supplied much of Steely Dan’s acerbic outlook, and instead The Nightfly is wistful and nostalgic.
+It’s based on Fagen’s suburban New Jersey childhood, in prosperous and confident 1950s America, listening to late-night jazz radio.

 The Nightfly is such a smooth and consistent album that it’s difficult to pick out highlights.
-My favourite is the title track with its crisp rhythms, and electric piano stabs, but in some ways the most notable material are the sentimental, 1950s-tinged songs like ‘Ruby Baby’ and ‘Maxine’, that are the biggest departure from Steely Dan’s work.
+My favourite is the title track with its crisp rhythms, and electric piano stabs.
+The most notable material is the sentimental, 1950s-tinged songs like ‘Ruby Baby’ and ‘Maxine’, the biggest departure from Steely Dan’s sound.